Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 Ginger Tea

-You can make your own ginger tea by letting fresh ginger root sit in hot water.
+You can make ginger tea by letting fresh ginger root sit in hot water.
 Or, there are many ginger teas available on the market.

 Be careful of other ingredients in ginger teas.
 Some ginger teas have ingredients that are bad for kidneys, such as licorice root.
 The National Kidney Foundation has a list of herbal ingredients and supplements to avoid.